zibamira/microtubulestitching/README-technical.md

     git describe --exact-match ${prev} ||
         echo "failed to determine commit of previous export."

+Then configure the current version to export:

+    this=zibamira-2015.09

-Then create a squashed commit:
+and create a squashed commit:

-    this=zibamira-2015.01

     read _ _ tree _ <<<"$(git ls-tree ${this} -- ${subdir})"
     git cat-file tree ${tree} >/dev/null || echo "failed to determine tree for '${this}'"